Country: United Kingdom Region: Cyprus

 Latitude: 34° 34' 59" N Longitude: 32° 58' 59" E

 Area use / Military Branches: Active

-RAF Station Akotiri (LCRA) is a Sovereign Base Area (SBA) at the South-Eastern side Cyprus.
-Historical:
+RAF Station Akotiri (LCRA) is one of 2 Sovereign Base Area (SBA) on Cyprus.

-Constructed in the mid-1950's and used by many squadrons.
-After 1966 the only RAF base on the Island and until 1974 with a composite aircraft unit assigned with RAF Strike Command aircraft.
-According to declassified documents (Tom Rhodes 31 December 2000.
+Base constructed in the mid-1950's and used by many squadrons.
+After 1966 the only RAF base on the Island and until 1974 home to a composite RAF Strike Command unit.
+Declassified documents (Tom Rhodes 31 December 2000.
 "Britain kept secret nuclear arsenal on Cyprus".
 The Sunday Times.
-London) 48x 'Red Beard' nuc bombs were deployed at Akotiri stored at grid 34°35'15"N 32°57'22"E. Later being replaced by 20x WE177's (1962-1972).
-As Turkish forces invaded Cyprus in connection with a Greek-sponsored coup RAF evacuated these with some of the UK forces.
+London) revealed 48 'Red Beard' nuc bombs had been deployed at Akotiri at grid 34°35'15"N 32°57'22"E later being replaced by 20 WE177 bombs (1962-1972).
+As Turkish forces invaded Cyprus in connection with a Greek-sponsored coup RAF evacuated its nucs and certain UK forces.

-- No 84 helicopter Sqn operating Griffins in SAR as well as utility role for peacekeeping forces on the island.
+- No 84 helicopter Sq operating Griffins in SAR as well as utility role for peacekeeping forces on the island.